wallarm/product-documentation/docs/latest/installation/on-premise.md

 * 300 GB of SSD root storage (HDDs are inadequate due to their slow performance; NVMe is acceptable but not necessary).
 Ensure that the server configuration includes only the default operating system mounts to the root directory and, optionally, the boot directory (`/boot`).
 Avoid setting up any additional disk volumes or storage partitions.
 * Additional 100 GB of storage for every 100 million requests per month, to accommodate data for 1 year

-For more than 1 billion requests per month, the minimal requirements are:
+For more than 1 billion requests per month, the recommended resource requirements:

 * 32+ cores
 * 80 GB+ memory (120 GB recommended)